marmelab/react-admin/docs/TabbedForm.md

 # `<TabbedForm>`

 `<TabbedForm>` creates a `<form>` to edit a record, and renders inputs grouped by tab.
-The tabs are set by using `<FormTab>` components.
+The tabs are set by using `<TabbedForm.Tab>` components.
 It is useful for forms with a lot of inputs, to reduce the time taken to change a subset of the fields.

 ![tabbed form](./img/tabbed-form.gif)